bgamari/ghc-wiki-import/continuous-integration.md

   https://circleci.com/docs/1.0/phabricator/](https://circleci.com/docs/1.0/phabricator/) Does this work with CircleCI 2.0 as well?
 (The CircleCI API 1.1 supposedly can drive both.)
 - Implement CircleCI/GitHub integration for PRs.

-### Daily release artefacts for all Tier 1 platforms
+### Daily release artifacts for all Tier 1 platforms

 - Tar balls are currently being put into CircleCI artefacts store (where they will be kept for one month).